-When you learn how to make organic liquid fertilizer, you discover a goldmine for your natural farm or garden.
+When you learn how to make organic liquid fertilizer, you discover a goldmine for your garden.

 One of the best ways to continuously feed nutrients to your plants is to use an organic compost.
-Compost takes some time to make, and sometimes you can’t or don’t want to make it or buy it.
+But compost takes some time to make, and sometimes you can’t or don’t want to make it or buy it.
 So if you’re in this circumstance, luckily you can attain the next best thing to organic compost… organic liquid fertilizer!

 How To Make Organic Liquid Fertilizer

-This amazing (I don’t use that word liberally) natural fertilizer is actually referred to as a “fermented bio liquid.”
+Organic liquid fertilizer is also referred to as “fermented bio liquid.”

 The hardest part is finding where to put the container.
-I like to use garlic for my herb hormones, and the smell gets pretty powerful, so I leave it out near my chicken coup in a shaded, safe area.
+I like to use garlic for my herb hormones.
+Its powerful smell lingers wherever you have it, so I leave it far from the house in a shaded area.

 Combinations are KEY to using these liquid fertilizers on natural farms.